Rocky Mountain spotted fever: Signs and symptoms

-The classic triad of findings for this disease are fever, rash, and history of tick bite.
+The classic triad of findings for this disease is fever, rash, and a history of a tick bite.
 However, this combination is often not identified when patients initially present for care.
-The rash has a centripetal, or "inward" pattern of spread, meaning it begins at the extremities and courses towards the trunk.
+The rash has a centripetal, or "inward" pattern of spread, meaning it begins at the distal extremities, like ankles and wrists, and courses towards the trunk.

 Rash

 The rash first appears two to five days after the onset of fever, and it is often quite subtle.
 Younger patients usually develop the rash earlier than older patients.
-Most often the rash begins as small, flat, pink, nonitchy spots (macules) on the wrists, forearms, and ankles.
+Most often, the rash begins as small, flat, pink, non-itchy spots (macules) on the wrists, forearms, and ankles.
 These spots turn pale when pressure is applied and eventually become raised on the skin.
-The characteristic red, spotted (petechial) rash of Rocky Mountain spotted fever is usually not seen until the sixth day or later after onset of symptoms, but this type of rash occurs in only 35 to 60% of patients with Rocky Mountain spotted fever.
+The characteristic red, spotted (petechial) rash of Rocky Mountain spotted fever is usually not seen until the sixth day or later after the onset of symptoms.
+This type of rash occurs in only 35-60% of patients with Rocky Mountain spotted fever.
 The rash involves the palms or soles in as many as 80% of people.
 However, this distribution may not occur until later on in the course of the disease.
 As many as 15% of patients may never develop a rash.